fatalexceptionerror28/test/Readme.md

 <h2>Idea</h2>

-There are so many audio speakers in the market but most of them are restricted/limited in functionality or not open to modify them.
+There are so many audio speakers in the market but most of them are restricted/limited in functionality or not open to modify them. <br>
 In nearly all appartments and rooms are plants or artificial plants.
 Why not combining both? <br>
 The project name is a modification of the german word for "plant"

 <h2>Electronics</h2>